Tom Cruise had never played a villain before.

 By 1994 he had been a reckless hot shot pilot, a hot shot bartender and a hot shot race car driver, all men who had caused other people, especially women, great angst.
 But he had yet to play an entirely nefarious creature.

 Enter the opportunity to play the vampire Lestat.

-Looking back, the pairing of Cruise and Brad Pitt to bring Ann Rice's best-selling novel Interview With the Vampire to life, so to speak, sounded like a slam-dunk idea, the biggest movie star on the planet teaming with the world's biggest heartthrob, former Sexiest Man Alive meets future Sexiest Man Alive, insert fangs.
+Looking back, the pairing of Cruise and Brad Pitt to bring the late Anne Rice's best-selling novel Interview With the Vampire to life, so to speak, sounded like a slam-dunk idea, the biggest movie star on the planet teaming with the world's biggest heartthrob, former Sexiest Man Alive meets future Sexiest Man Alive, insert fangs.

 Yet that's not exactly how the saga began.

-Cruise "is no more my Vampire Lestat than Edward G. Robinson is Rhett Butler," Rice told the Los Angeles Times back in 1993 when the lavish production got underway, with executive producer David Geffen playing peacemaker between the disgruntled author and the leading man everyone else was excited about.
+Cruise "is no more my Vampire Lestat than Edward G. Robinson is Rhett Butler," Rice told the Los Angeles Times back in 1993 when the lavish production being directed by Neil Jordan got underway, with executive producer David Geffen playing peacemaker between the disgruntled author and the leading man everyone else was excited about.